pomerium/pomerium/docs/reference/readme.md

 - Required
 - Example: `https://access.corp.example.com` or `pomerium-authorize-service.pomerium.svc.cluster.local`

-Authorize Service URL is the location of the internally routable authorize service.
-NOTE: Unlike authenticate, authorize has no publically acccessible http handlers so this setting is purely for gRPC communicaiton.
+Authorize Service URL is the location of the internally accessible authorize service.
+NOTE: Unlike authenticate, authorize has no publicly accessible http handlers so this setting is purely for gRPC communication.

-If your load balancer does not support gRPC passthrough you'll need to set this value to an internally routable location (`pomerium-authorize-service.pomerium.svc.cluster.local`) instead of an externally routable one (`https://access.corp.example.com`).
+If your load balancer does not support gRPC pass-through you'll need to set this value to an internally routable location (`pomerium-authorize-service.pomerium.svc.cluster.local`) instead of an externally routable one (`https://access.corp.example.com`).

 ### Override Certificate Name